Feedback, Complaints & Advocacy

 - Any comments surrounding Cara including anything you are happy about.

-- Ideas of ways Cara could improve their services or any general comments regarding the customer experience.
+- Ideas of ways Cara could improve their services or any general comments regarding the customer experience

 How can I make a complaint or provide feedback?

-You can talk to a staff member at Cara that you feel comfortable with.
+- Talk to a staff member at Cara that you feel comfortable with.

 What is an advocate?